-In testing these several times, I had a fair amount of cookies on my hands.
+Since I tested these several times, I had a good amount of cookies on my hands.
 We ate them for over a week, and they remained moist throughout that time.
-These would be excellent for gifting in a cookie box as they retain their freshness so well!
+These would be excellent for gifting in a cookie box since they retain their freshness so well!

-For more pumpkin flavor, also check out these moist pumpkin banana muffins.
+For more pumpkin flavors, also try these moist pumpkin banana muffins.

-BROWN BUTTER - Browning the butter might seem over the top, but it's definitely worth the extra effort.
+Butter - Browning the butter might seem over the top, but it's definitely worth the extra effort.
 Brown butter has a rich, nutty roasted flavor.
 It smells heavenly, and gives these cookies a nice caramel note.
-You can find how-to posts and videos most everywhere online - here's one from the Kitchn for reference.
-I used brown butter in the Butterscotch Dark Chocolate Bars that I shared a few years back.
-Once you start making brown butter, you'll want to try it in everything!

-SHAPING THUMBPRINT COOKIES - Form the dough into balls right after mixing it, while it's still soft.
-It's easier to shape and won't threaten to break your cookie scoop, if you use one.
-I also found that the cinnamon sugar coating sticks more easily to room temperature dough.
+Form the dough into balls right after mixing it, while it's still soft.
+It's easier to shape and won't threaten to break your cookie scoop.
 Make the thumbprint indentations before you chill the dough, so it's more pliable and won't crack as much.

 📖 Recipe